Rucăr - Bran Corridor

 Considering the size of this western area of the project, 6565 sq. km, containing 435 localities, one clearly needs drawing some priorities.
 Far worse, about 75% of the area is covered with vegetation which obliterates the visibility, mostly woods, but also large natural pastures or (deserted) orchards.
 As the aerial photography is almost useless for those, the LiDAR is the only realistic approach for enhancing the archaeological knowledge of the area.
 This is anyway an expensive mean, even if the prices evolved very favourable within the last a few years.
 The implied costs are referring not only at buying collected airborne data, but also the time for processing data.
 This requires, again, drawing some priorities.

 Fig. 3.
 The distribution of the archaeological discoveries along the corrridors driving to the Rucăr-Bran pass.
-The legend is not given.

 Fig. 5.
 The secondary circulation corridors: the distribution of the Plai place name into the area of study.